Skip to content

 Authentic living requires the bravery to deeply cherish things that we know will eventually fade.
 This acceptance of mortality doesn’t diminish our love; it deepens our capacity for radical presence and affection.

 ← Previous Quote "Don't grieve.
 Anything you lose comes round in another form."
-Next Quote → "Everything is impermanent, like the bubbles on a stream."
+Next Quote → "Death is a mirror in which the entire meaning of life is reflected."

 Book a Session Chat with me